 A wooden spoon – for mixing.

-An ice tray – we will freeze the milk in the tray.
+An ice cube tray – we will freeze the milk in the tray.

-**If you want to get the mold and cutter as a set, I found this set.
-It looks good and has good reviews.
+**If you want to get a set that also includes a cutting mild this one looks great and has good reviews.
 I ended up not using a cutter mold (you’ll see below) but I think that I will next time.
 It’s not easy to cut the bars straight, so a cutter mold would really come in handy.

 A kitchen scale – we have to measure all of the ingredients so make sure you have an accurate measuring scale on hand (all measurements are by weight).

 A thermometer – we will use a thermometer to check the temperature of the oils.